esl/MongooseIM/doc/Advanced-configuration.md

     * **Default:** `plain` (for compatibility reasons, might change soon)

 * **auth_scram_iterations** (local)
     * **Description:** Hash function round count.
-The higher the value, the more difficult breaking the hashes.
+The higher the value, the more difficult breaking the hashes is.
 We advise against setting it too low.
     * **Default:** 4096

 * **ext_auth_script** (local)